Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Appendix

 \subsubsection{Case study 1: Understanding Gender Pattern in Different Modalities}

 \paragraph{Datasets.} We select male and female images using a gender classifier \href{https://huggingface.co/touchtech/fashion-images-gender-age-vit-large-patch16-224-in21k-v3}{touchtech/fashion-images-gender-age-vit-large-patch16-224-in21k-v3} from cc3m-wds validation set.
-We have both input images and text, the original gender classification accuracy is 83.4\% and 73.4\%, respectively. \paragraph{Classification.} As the intervened features are not compatible with existing pretrained text or text classifier, we compare these features with the golden feature from male and female data.
-Specially, we randomly select a female/male image with classification logits larger than 0.9 (ensuring the gender patterns are obvious) as the reference features.
-We use the same embedding models in \S\ref{app:mono} , i.e., Vision Transformer and Sentence Transformer as the encoder and encode both intervened feature and golden feature.
-The intervened feature is labeled as the same label as the reference image with which their distance in encoder space is smaller.
+We have both input images and text; the original gender classification accuracy is 83.4\% and 73.4\%, respectively. \paragraph{Classification.} As the intervened features are not compatible with existing pretrained text or text classifiers, we compare these features with the golden feature from male and female data.
+Specifically, we randomly select a female/male image with classification logits larger than 0.9 (ensuring the gender patterns are obvious) as the reference features.
+We use the same embedding models in \S\ref{app:mono}, i.e., Vision Transformer and Sentence Transformer as the encoder and encode both intervened feature and golden feature.
+The intervened feature is labeled with the same label as the reference image, for which its distance in encoder space is smaller.

 \paragraph{Intervention.} There are different number of \texttt{ImgD} and \texttt{TextD} for a given representation of input sample.
-To avoid the effects of different number of removal feature, we remove (set the corresponding dimension as zero) the minimal number between \texttt{ImgD} and \texttt{TextD}, and remove the same number of random selected features as a baseline.
+To avoid the effects of different numbers of removal features, we remove (set the corresponding dimension as zero) the minimal number between \texttt{ImgD} and \texttt{TextD}, and remove the same number of randomly selected features as a baseline.

 \paragraph{\texttt{TextD} in male concepts.} We also cluster different male descriptions according to the percentage of \texttt{TextD} features among all their top-20 activated features, and we calculate the frequency of the top7 tokens in each cluster shown in Table~\ref{tab:male_sents_cluster}.
-We remove the gendered personal pronouns, e.g., he, she, woman, man, boy, girl and only focus on how gender-neutral concepts represent the gender.
-With more \texttt{TextD} injection, the textual descriptions become more sports related, such coach, basketball, soccer; while the sentences with less activated \texttt{TextD} have top words, as party, hip, game, smile, home.
-This trend is consistent with the social stereotype that male are more active in sport activities.
+We remove the gendered personal pronouns, e.g., he, she, woman, man, boy, girl, and only focus on how gender-neutral concepts represent the gender.
+With more \texttt{TextD} injection, the textual descriptions become more sports-related, such as coach, basketball, soccer; while the sentences with less activated \texttt{TextD} have top words, such as party, hip, game, smile, home.
+This trend is consistent with the social stereotype that males are more active in sports activities.